ahama92/ahama92.github.io/_posts/2016-04-01-post-matlab.md

   - apps
 ---

-## This post displays some of the apps that I have developed in MATLAB.
+## A Number of Apps Developed in MATLAB

 I have been utilizing MATLAB as a main tool in different simulation and app development projects including the following.